-We are going to first create an access point using the S3 console
+Consequently, We are going first to create an access point using the S3 console

 - Log in to the AWS Management Console and open the Amazon S3 console using https://console.aws.amazon.com/s3/

-- On the left side of the navigation pane of the console, click Access points.
+- On the left side of the console’s navigation pane, click Access Points.

-- On the Access Points page, Click on Create access point.
+- Similarly, On the Access Points page, Click on Create access point.

 - Browsing the bucket and clicking on Choose path

-- In the Network origin section select Virtual private cloud (VPC) and enter the VPC ID that you want to use with the access point but in this guide, we are going to select internet option.
+Therefore, In the Network Origin section, select Virtual Private Cloud (VPC) and enter the VPC ID.
+Additionally, you want to use the access point, but in this guide, we will select the Internet option.

-- Under the Block Public Access settings for this Access Point section, the recommendation is to leave it enabled as the default setting unless you have a strong reason to disable the setting.
-But note that Amazon S3 does not support the changing of an access point block public access settings after the creation of the access point.
+Furthermore, Under the Block Public Access settings for this Access Point section, the recommendation is to leave it enabled as the default setting unless you have a strong reason to disable it.
+However, note that Amazon S3 does not support changing an access point block public access settings after creating the access point.

 - Click on Create access point.